maiesey/maiesey.github.io/_posts/2018-06-27-freshmen-year.markdown

 So, once you have something you like about, find a community (online or offline).
 Learn and grow from them.
 It's fun to have companion(s) as you progress!

 ### 3. Sleep Deprivation Is Cool (But Not Really)
 My first game jam was a 72-hour game jam.
 You know what that means?
 Aye, living on instant ramen and 30 minutes naps of course.
 It wasn't the best game jam, to be honest.
 I learned from that experience that team-picking is very essential to every competition.
 If your team is not 'fit' enough, you can't--or it'll be hard to--get the best outcome you imagined.
+It's like relay racing, if you can imagine.
+Or basketball, for easy reference.

+And because it wasn't the best team I imagined, I had to do extra works.
+Turned out, I was the only programmer in the team so you can only imagine me coding for nearly 72 hours, non-stop.
+Not gonna lie, it was my very first brush off with JavaScript so nearly 60% of the time I spent staring, frowning, glaring at my screen--is just to read the documentations or reading answers from Stackoverflow.

+I slept only for 2-3 hours for three consecutive days.
+You know, when you're already in the flow of doing something, you just loose track of time.
+We got 10th out of 20.
+Pretty good, if I do say so myself.
+I came out of that game jam moody, mad (at my team, mostly lol), dazed and thought it was 4PM when in fact it was 6AM.
+I had a class at 3PM that day (thank the Lord).
+I got home and slept like a baby until it was 1PM.

+I've seen a lot of students pulling off all-nighters and brag about it in the morning while sipping a cup of Starbucks' coffee.
+It's chique, cool and all.
+But really, who are we kidding?
+It's proven to be unhealthy, increases a lot of health risks and you'll end up feeling like a different person altogether (no thoughts, head empty kinda feeling)--which by the way isn't the best mood for learning pretty much anything.
+So, break up your tasks into chunky pieces, finish those essays earlier, do those PSets, get your sleep.
+Soon, work-life balance will follow.

+~~Why do I sound like a yoga instructor~~~

+### 4. Getting Close To Your Professors Is Essential
+No matter how much you despise your professors.
+Just, try and act like you care for their classes.
+Because really, if you don't care about them, they won't give any f about you either.
+At the bare minimum, nod as an expression that you understand something they were saying, asking a couple of questions (if not frequently), try to take the front row seats and other small little things to get you 'noticed' by the professors.
+But please don't make a fool of yourself by asking sily questions.
+At the same time, don't be afraid to ask!
+If you can't think of a question while class is still in session, ask for your prof's contact and schedule a small Q&A session during office hours.